lborocs/22cob290-part2-team-07/design/Report/report.md

 ### Passwords

-Passwords are stored securely in the database and used when users access to the system.
+Passwords are stored securely in the database and used when users access the system.
 They are hashed before storage using the SHA256 algorithm implemented in javascript, based on <https://github.com/geraintluff/sha256> from the public domain.

 ### Permissions